moleculemaker/Lab_Automation/README.md

 - Visualize parameter space exploration over the course of a campaign
 - Visualize optimal parameter ranges over the course of a campaign
 - Track campaign progress in the UI, along with logging and error tracking
+- Merge the dash-ui branch to master once a full campaign can be run through the UI (and most of the above objectives are complete)

 ## Further Details
 ### Creating Device Modules
 Please see the devices folder for examples of implementing device modules